anshulamahajanma2025-stack/eco6810-house-price/CHARTER.md

 ## Project Question
-Which features of a house (size, quality, location, and amenities) best predict its sale price, and how accurately can we predict SalePrice using these features?
+Which features of a house (size, quality, location, and amenities) best predict its sale price in Ames, Iowa, and how accurately can we predict SalePrice using these features?

 ## Project Type
 Predictive